mcinteerj/mongodb-graphql-lab/docs/01-mongodb-atlas.md

 > <img src="./images/01-mongodb-atlas/atlas-7.png" height="300">

-* Select “Allow Access from Anywhere” for the purpose of this demo, select "Save as temporary whitelist" and click on “Confirm”.
+* Select `Add Current IP Address` for the purpose of this demo and click on “Confirm”.

 *Note*:  When running a cluster in production, you will want to narrow the scope of where your database can be accessed and specify a specific IP address/CIDR block and/or using VPC peered connection.
-For this demo we are creating a temporary whitelist entry which will automatically be removed after the specified period of time, preventing general access to the cluster.
+For this demo we are creating a temporary whitelist with only the IP address of the internet connection you are working from.

 > <img src="./images/01-mongodb-atlas/atlas-8.png" height="300">